Solutions

 SSL worked onsite to make measurements of the existing gear and review the required interface with the new control system that was being added onsite.
 SSL designed a new control schematic for the existing pump starters.
 These pump starters were built by one of its partners, Benshaw to the specified dimensions and required cable lengths to fit into the existing MCC section.
 SSL also worked with another partner – Park Detroit to provide retrofit breakers to upgrade the main and tie breakers.
 An outage was taken to perform all work on schedule.
 The control wire was completely replaced by SSL, all breakers and breaker handles were replaced.
 Finally a system startup was performed to test the control logic, DRLO the existing bus, and startup all pumps.
 The project was completed on time in August 2018.

-DC Water – 3rd and Constituion Avenue
+DC Water – 3rd and Constitution Avenue

 Customer: SEPTA